ernix/rfc5322_tokenizer/README.md

 some fatty RFC 5322 parsers or will end up with horribly wrong regexp solutions.

 For example, assume you are using `procmail(1)` to file spam mails by From header.
-You will come down to some simple procmail recipies like following:
+You will come down to some simple procmail recipes like following:

 ```procmail
 :0